Solveig is an ecosystem of memory, ice and flux, inspired by the fugitive terrain of Antarctica

 Solveig expands and contracts in different contexts, like the continent that inspires it.
 It can be experienced in live, installation and digital forms.

-Solveig is a work whose conception and creation began before COVID-19, and continues through this period of confinement.
 The creative team have roots in multiple countries: Australia, South Africa, New Zealand, Norway, Denmark, UK.
 We’re working in collaboration with a community of scientists, via the Securing Antarctica’s Environmental Future network, who are based on all continents.
 Solveig reaches far, in concept and reality.

 Solveig is produced by Martel Ollerenshaw under the banner of Arts & Parts Ltd (UK).